wp-plugins/bulletproof-security/readme.txt

 == Upgrade Notice ==

-= .51 =
+= .51.1 =
-* BugFix/Code Correction:
-* System Info page HTTP_HOST variable fallback for SERVER_ADDR IP address retrieval code correction.
-Missing gethostbyname function has been added to the HTTP_HOST variable IP address fallback and is now returning an IP address correctly.
-* Code Correction/Sanitization:
-* System Info page Check Headers Tool Form code sanitization.
-Special thanks to Benjamin Kunz Mejri for finding and reporting this Form code sanitization issue that needed to be corrected.
+* Obsolete File Deletion:
+* Special thanks to Pietro Oliva for finding and reporting Form code sanitization issues in the stand-alone bpsunlock.php file/Form code.
+The bpsunlock.php stand-alone Login Security user account unlock file/Form has been removed/deleted from BPS.
+After review of the usefulness of this Form it was decided that instead of spending the time to sanitize the Form code the bpsunlock.php file/Form has instead been removed/deleted from BPS.

 == Help Info ==

-Extensive Help Info can be found on the <a href="http://forum.ait-pro.com/forums/topic/plugin-conflicts-actively-blocked-plugins-plugin-compatibility/" title="AIT-pro.com Forum" rel="nofollow" target="_blank">AIT-pro.com Forum</a> website and within the BulletProof Security pages themselves.
-Click on the Read Me
+Extensive Help Info can be found on the <a href="http://forum.ait-pro.com/forums/topic/plugin-conflicts-actively-blocked-plugins-plugin-compatibility/" title="AIT-pro.com Forum" rel="nofollow" target="_blank">AIT-pro.com Forum</a> website and by clicking the Read Me Help buttons on BulletProof Security pages themselves.
+The BPS Help and FAQ tab pages contain additional help links.
-Help buttons to get Help Info about the particular section or page of the BulletProof Security plugin that you are in.
-The Help and FAQ page contains links to Help pages that will load in a new browser tab so that you are not redirected away from your WordPress Dashboard.